IIHS report on driver-assistance technology shows its flaws

 Poor tunnel maintenance can be fatal for drivers

-In 2016 alone, American roads carried people and goods over three trillion miles.
-If roads, tunnels and bridges are not properly maintained they can contribute to auto accidents and result in serious injury or fatality. […]Read More
+In 2016 alone, American roads carried people and goods over three trillion miles. […]Read More

 The new year is a good time to rethink your auto insurance policy.
 Do you have the coverage you need?
 If you don’t have uninsured/underinsured motorist coverage on your auto insurance policy, you might want to consider adding them.